vertica/VerticaPy/docs/source/user_guide_machine_learning_clustering.rst

     print(model.get_vertica_attributes("metrics")["metrics"][0])

-You can add the prediction to your vDataFrame.
+You can add the prediction to your :py:mod:`~verticapy.vDataFrame`.

 .. code-block::